-The Desktop Widget is a multi-access tool, allowing users to play and integrate WalkMe features throughout all their platforms (Desktop or Web).
+The Desktop Workstation Widget is a multi-access tool, allowing users to play and integrate WalkMe features throughout all their Desktop platforms.
 Known as the Player Menu in WalkMe Web this tool allows WalkMe Desktop content to appear on the same menu for multiple systems.

-With the Desktop widget, guidance is always available.
-The desktop widget allows your employees to start the process they need by using search or navigating in a segmented menu that includes what they need most.
+With the Desktop Workstation Widget, guidance is always available.
+This allows your employees to start the process they need by using the search or navigating in a segmented menu that includes what they need most.

-Some use cases for using the Desktop Widget are:
+Some use cases for using the Desktop Workstation Widget are:

-- Using the Menu as the starting point for important processes for your employees.
+- Using the Menu as the starting point containing important processes for your employees.

 - Using the search bar to allow your employees to search for the guidance they need.